-The final position of the data and power socket outlets shall be above desk height.
+The final position of the data and power socket outlets shall be above desk height in all offices.

-Power socket outlets and fixings used on this trunking shall be of the range recommended for the trunking.
+Where trunking is used power socket outlets and fixings used shall be of the range recommended for the trunking.

-Where equipment will be permanently plugged in and the plug will not be readily accessible then either a flush dual power socket outlet without switches or a flush single power socket outlet without switches shall be specified.
+Where equipment will be permanently plugged in and the plug will not be readily accessible then either a flush dual power socket outlet without a switch or a flush single power socket outlet without a switch shall be specified.

-In general where equipment will be plugged into accessible power socket outlets then either a flush unswitched type twin power socket outlet with dual earth terminals, or a flush unswitched type single power socket outlet with dual earth terminals shall be specified.
+In general where equipment will be plugged into accessible power socket outlets then either a flush unswitched type twin socket outlet with dual earth terminals, or a flush un-switched type single socket outlet with dual earth terminals shall be specified.